josephg/egwalker-paper/reg-text.typ

 This incremental update is what both OT and CRDT algorithms focus on.
 If there are no concurrent events, OT is straightforward: the incremental update is identical to the operation in the original event, as no transformation takes place.
-If there is concurrency, OT must transform each new event with regard to each existing, concurrent event.
+If there is concurrency, OT must transform each new event with regard to each existing event that is concurrent to it.

 In CRDTs, each event is first translated into operations that use unique IDs instead of indexes, based on the document state in which the event was generated, and then these operations are applied to a data structure that reflects all of the operations seen so far (both concurrent operations and those that happened before).
 In order to update the text editor, these updates to the CRDT's internal structure need to be translated back into index-based insertions and deletions.
-Many CRDT papers elide this translation from unique IDs back to indexes, but it is important for practical applications (for example, to ensure that the local user's cursor position remains in the correct place when another user changes text earlier in the document).
+Many CRDT papers elide this translation from unique IDs back to indexes, but it is important for practical applications:

+- Text editors use specialised data structures such as piece tables @vscode-buffer to support fast edits on large documents, and integrating with these structures requires index-based operations.
+Incrementally updating these structures also enables syntax highlighting without having to repeatedly parse the whole file on every keystroke.
+- The user's cursor position in a document can be represented as an index; if another user changes text earlier in the document, index-based operations make it easy to update the cursor so that it remains in the correct position relative to the surrounding text.

-Thus, regardless of whether the OT or the CRDT approach is used, a collaborative editing algorithm can be boiled down to an incremental update to an event graph: given an event to be added to an existing event graph, return the operation that must be applied to the current document state so that the resulting document is identical to replaying the entire event graph including the new event.
+Thus, regardless of whether the OT or the CRDT approach is used, a collaborative editing algorithm can be boiled down to an incremental update to an event graph: given an event to be added to an existing event graph, return the (index-based) operation that must be applied to the current document state so that the resulting document is identical to replaying the entire event graph including the new event.

+= The Event Graph Walker algorithm

+Eg-walker is a collaborative text editing algorithm based on the idea of replaying an event graph.
+The algorithm builds on a replication layer that ensures that all non-crashed replicas eventually receive every event that any replica adds to the graph.
+Each replica stores the event graph on disk alongside the current state of the document.

+Eg-walker performs a topological sort of the event DAG, as illustrated in @topological-sort, and then transforms each event so that if the transformed insertions and deletions are applied in topologically sorted order, starting with an empty document, the final document correctly represents the set of events processed.
+The input of the algorithm is the event graph, and the output is this topologically sorted sequence of transformed operations.
+In graphs with concurrent operations there are multiple possible sort orders, and eg-walker guarantees that the final document is the same, regardless which of these orders is chosen.

 #figure(
   fletcher.diagram(node-inset: 2pt, node-stroke: black, node-fill: black, {